-Many different types of municipal and industrial water treatment applications are prone to air entrainment and foaming, and industries as varied as food processing plants and refineries typically require antifoams for their wastewater.
+Many different types of municipal and industrial water treatment applications are prone to air entrainment and foaming.
+Industries such as food processing and paper making typically require antifoams for their wastewater.
 Antifoams for the paper industry are also common.
 Excessive foam that is not under control can slow down, stall, or outright stop your operation and can rapidly become costly.
 Airborne or waterborne foam in the environment can create public relations problems, and uncontained foam can create hazardous situations including slippery conditions, visual obstruction, as well as the unwanted transport of microorganisms or chemicals where they don’t belong.

 Whether your foaming problem is associated with biological macromolecules (proteins and polysaccharides) originating from microbial metabolism, surfactant contamination from industrial cleaning compounds and chemicals, or your company’s own product (or any combination thereof), AMS’s extensive line of antifoam and defoamer products is well positioned to bring your foam under control.
 We offer broad-spectrum antifoams capable of addressing foam in highly variable systems, as well as specialized chemistries designed to destroy foam under very specific conditions.